 It’s great that you want to get active, get healthier and lose some excess body fat.
 However in our injury clinics one of the most common factors that cause injury is a surge in volume to ones training.
 This is what we class as a spike in loading.
 Too much of a spike in load/volume is generally not the best thing as our body doesn’t have time to adapt to these new forces.
 We know there is a relationship between high training loads and injuries.
 On the other hand, we know that training does have a protective effect against injury, we just need to find the correct balance.

 A paper published by TJ Gabbett was the first of its kind to find a ratio that might help predict injury.
 If you want to read more about the training injury prevention paradox then head on over to the British Journal of Sports Medicine here.

 Our advice to you for 2018

 By all means, set yourself some goals which you think are going to improve your lifestyle.
 Just make sure these goals are well thought through and get some feedback from a local expert.
-For example, if a goal of yours is to complete a half marathon then it would be wise to follow a strength and conditioning programme along side your running to help improve movement and strength.
+For example, if a goal of yours is to complete a half marathon then it would be wise to follow a strength and conditioning programme alongside your running to help improve movement and strength.
 This is why in our free half marathon programme we have included training days that involve stretching, foam roller work and strength work.
 If you fancy giving this a go, then head of over to the free download page here.
-The thinking and the planning is done for you.
+The thinking and planning are done for you.

 If you need help and structure with your goals you can book online here.